AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/introduction.md

 ---
 # Personalizing offers with Ranking formulas based on user zip code and income

 This use case demonstrates how to deliver personalized financial offers by leveraging user attributes like ZIP code and annual income within Adobe Journey Optimizer.
 By using ranking formulas, offers are intelligently scored and prioritized based on location-specific promotions and income-based eligibility.
 For example, high-yield CDs can be promoted to users in affluent ZIP codes, while diversified investment options are shown to emerging investors.
-This ensures each user receives offers that are both relevant and financially appropriate.
+Ranking formulas ensures that each user receives offers that are both relevant and financially appropriate.
 Ranking criteria are defined using profile attributes, contextual signals, and optional AI models to further enhance decision precision.
 Offers are delivered in real-time through web or email channels, driving higher engagement and conversion.
 This approach combines business logic with data-driven personalization to elevate the user experience and marketing impact.

 ## Prerequisites

 This tutorial builds on key Adobe Journey Optimizer and Adobe Experience Platform concepts.
-Before proceeding, ensure the following prerequisites are met:
+Before proceeding, ensure that the following prerequisites are met:

 *   [The Identity Stitching Tutorial](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorial-on-identity-stitching-in-aep/introduction) has been completed, with CRM IDs successfully associated with ECIDs in Adobe Experience Platform.